openeggbert/mind-net/CONTRIBUTING.md

 - [x] /logout endpoint
 - [x] Add Logging level to configuration
 - [x] New table auth_log : logging registration, logout, password changes
+- [ ] New table alert
+- [ ] New table flag
+- [ ] New table project
+- [ ] New table task - Markdown content of notes will be parsed for tasks - like in Zim Desktop Wiki + sending e-mail messages, web browser notification, Android toast
+- [ ] New table pinned_note

 ## TODO – Migrate to C++20/23 Modules